Lithuania passes new asylum laws to deter migrants | DW | 13.07.2021

 The bill allows for the detention of asylum seekers and curbs migrants' right to appeal.
 Lithuania claims neighboring Belarus is using migrants as a "weapon."

-Lithuania on Tuesday approved the mass detention of migrants and restricted their right of appeal.
+Lithuania's Parliament on Tuesday approved a raft of new laws tightening the rules on migration and asylum.

-The new legislation is intended to deter high numbers of asylum seekers crossing Lithuania's border with Belarus.
+The new legislation is intended to deter high numbers of asylum seekers crossing European Union member Lithuania's border with Belarus.

+The bill prevents any release of migrants from detention for six months after their arrival.

+It also curbs the right of appeal for rejected asylum-seekers and stipulates that migrants can be deported while their appeals are under consideration.

 A total of 84 lawmakers in parliament supported the bill, with one against and 5 abstentions.